Ashsatsan/microservices-googlecloud/README.md

 ---
 ### Step 4: Troubleshoot
+---

-1. ✘ Istiod encountered an error: failed to wait for resource: resources not ready after 5m0s: context deadline exceeded Deployment/istio-system/istiod (containers with unready status: [discovery]) ✘ CNI encountered an error: failed to update resource with server-side apply for obj ConfigMap/kube-system/istio-cni-config: configmaps "istio-cni-config" is forbidden: User "ashsatsan@gmail.com" cannot patch resource "configmaps" in API group "" in the namespace
+1. ✘ Istiod encountered an error: failed to wait for resource: resources not ready after 5m0s: context deadline exceeded Deployment/istio-system/istiod (containers with unready status: [discovery]) ✘ CNI encountered an error: failed to update resource with server-side apply for obj ConfigMap/kube-system/istio-cni-
+   config: configmaps "istio-cni-config" is forbidden: User "xyz@gmail.com" cannot patch resource "configmaps" in API group "" in the namespace
   "kube-system": GKE Warden authz [denied by managed-namespaces-limitation]: the namespace "kube-system" is managed and the request's verb "patch" is denied
+---
   Solution:
   Install Istio without CNI: Since you don't need the CNI plugin right now, you can install Istio without it.
 You can use the istioctl command to install Istio with the --set flag to explicitly disable the CNI.